xoofx/UnityNuGet/readme.md

 ### **Why can't you add all NuGet packages?**

-The reason is that many NuGet packages are not compatible with Unity, or do not provide `.NETStandard2.0` assemblies or are not relevant for being used within Unity.
+The reason is that many NuGet packages are not compatible with Unity, or do not provide `.NETStandard2.0` or `.NETStandard2.1` assemblies or are not relevant for being used within Unity.

 Also currently the Package Manager doesn't provide a way to filter easily packages, so the UI is currently not adequate to list lots of packages.